 Use the Cisco Product Identification (CPI) tool to locate your product serial number before submitting a web or phone request for service.
-You can access the CPI tool from the Cisco Technical Support Website by clicking the Tools & Resources link under Documentation & Tools.
+You can access the CPI tool from the Cisco Technical Support & Documentation website by clicking the Tools & Resources link under Documentation & Tools.
 Choose Cisco Product Identification Tool from the Alphabetical Index drop-down list, or click the Cisco Product Identification Tool link under Alerts & RMAs.
 The CPI tool offers three search options: by product ID or model name; by tree view; or for certain products, by copying and pasting show command output.
-Search results show an illustration of your product with the serial number label location highlighted.
-Locate the serial number label on your product and record the information before placing a service call.
+Search results show an illustration of your product and record the information before placing a service call.